Prodject/Download-Hacker-HOME/README.md

 1 > open your termnal

-2 > and type this command :> git clone https://github.com/Oseid/Download-Hacker-HOME.git
+2 > and type this command> git clone https://github.com/Oseid/Download-Hacker-HOME.git

 After it ends

-3 > type this command cd Dawonloa-Hacker-HOME/
+3 > type this command> cd Dawonloa-Hacker-HOME/

-4 > and type this command :>  chmod +x *
+4 > and type this command> chmod +x *

 Download complete!

 # How to run tool

-Easy type  this command :> ./DHH.sh
+Easy type  this command> ./DHH.sh

 # END that's all :)